shrinerb/shrine/README.md

 ```

 The `:name` is the name of the attachment, in this case "avatar".
 The `:record`
-is the model instance, in this case a `User`.
+is the model instance, in this case instance of `User`.
 As for `:phase`, in web
 applications a file upload isn't an event that happens at once, it's a process
 that happens in *phases*.
-The base functionality only has 2 phases, "assign"
+By default there are only 2 phases, "assign" and
-and "promote", but there are plugins which add more of them.
+"promote", other plugins add more of them.

-Context is really useful for doing conditional processing and validations based
+Context is really useful for doing conditional processing and validation, since
-on the name of the attachment and column values.
+we have access to the record and attachment name.
 In general the context is
-saturated through the whole stack and is used by a lot of plugins.
+used deeply in Shrine for various purposes.

 ## Validations